golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 > The Monads have no windows, through which anything could come in or go out.

-A few years before, in 1703, Leibniz saw the something other essential, namely the binary number system,
+A few years before, in 1703, Leibniz saw the something other essential, namely the binary number system.

 [![](/images/Leibniz_binary_system_1703-s.png)](https://www.leibniz-translations.com/pdf/binary.pdf)